Nick Begich Sr.

 Nicholas Joseph Begich Sr. (born April 6, 1932 – disappeared October 16, 1972; declared dead December 29, 1972) was an American politician, school counselor, and school administrator.
 He served in the Alaska state senate for eight years before being elected in 1970 as a member of the United States House of Representatives from Alaska.
 He is presumed to have died in the crash of a light aircraft in Alaska in October 1972; his body was never found.
 He was a member of the Democratic Party.

 Early life and education

 Begich was born and raised in Eveleth, Minnesota.
 His father, John Begich (né Begić), was born in Podlapača, Udbina, Croatia.
 Nick Sr.'s mother, Anna (née Martinić), was also of Croatian descent.
 He earned a Bachelor of Arts from Saint Cloud State University in 1952 and a Master of Arts from the University of Minnesota in 1954.
-He took graduate courses at the University of Colorado Boulder and University of North Dakota.
+He took graduate courses at the University of Colorado Boulder and the University of North Dakota.

 Both Begich and his brother Joseph made careers in politics.
 Joseph Begich stayed in Eveleth.
 He served 18 years in the Minnesota House of Representatives from that base.